ewalshe/freezing-tribble/readme.md

 ####Basic configuration

-Setup is split between the default state of the map, and information about each marker.
+Setup is split between the default state of the map, and information about each marker (or **place**).

     {
         "config": {